 When you want to move to Cambodia and live there, you may want to the travel around to neighbouring countries: Vietnam, Laos, Thailand… In the ranking of the best health insurance study we made, we also selected the ones that allows living full time in South East Asia including traveling.

-💰 Cost of health insurance in Vietnam
+💰 Cost of health insurance in Cambodia

 Motorcycle accidents are very frequent in Cambodia.
 That’s why choosing a “motorbike insurance cambodia” or a healthcare option offering coverage if you face this is a MUST.
 The initial package are starting at about 60$/month (which covers you in case of a serious hospitalization).
 With this competitive price : health check-ups, dental care, basic doctor consultations won’t be eligible to refunds.
 If you want to get to better coverage plan, higher cost health packages are available.
 Receive a personalized quote by clicking here fitting your current situation.

-👮 Cambodia health insurance law 2019
+👮 Cambodia health insurance law from 2019

 A few years ago, Cambodia adopted the NSSF (National Social Security Fund) system to refund work accidents provided to all employees in Cambodia (including expats).
 Since 2017, accident and health insurance has been required for all companies from the first employee.
 Although this provides a minimum initial health coverage, expats still highly recommended to choose a private reliable health insurance that can help them in case of an emergency.